 In the Living in Light Box there is installed a decentralised ventilation unit with heat recovery, which is integrated into the kitchen wall.
-The idea here is to demonstrate a low electricity consumption decentralised solution, which is useful for renovation projects, and where all the ductwork is reduced as much as possible and is building integrated.
-And to secure easy maintenance an innovative automatic filter system is used, which only need to be exchanged every 5 years.
+The idea here is to demonstrate a low electricity consumption decentralised solution, which is useful for renovation projects, and where also the inlet air solution is building integrated, here utilising a normal building plate with holes in for introducing fresh air to the housing unit without draft or noise.
+To secure easy maintenance an innovative automatic filter system is used, which only need to be exchanged every 5 years.

-Illustration 3 The placement of the ventilation unit.
+Illustration 3.
+The placement of the ventilation unit

-Product name Building integrated heat recovery ventilation Supplier EcoVent International Contact person John Jensen, jsj@ecovent.dk

-PV-Vent
+Facts

+Supplier: EcoVent

+Contact: John Jensen, isj@ecovent.dk

+PV-VENT

-In relation to the installed cooker hood in the kitchen, a special exhaust fan, which is driven by a 200 W PV panel on the roof, will secure 300 - 400 m3/h of exhaust air, when a predefined max. temperature, e.g. 26°C is reached.
+In relation to the installed cooker hood in the kitchen, a special exhaust fan, which is driven by a 20 W PV panel on the roof, will secure 300 - 400 m3/h of exhaust air, when a predefined max. temperature, e.g. 26°C is reached.
 In this way, a good supplement to the build in natural ventilation gives an extra certainty against overheating.
 When normal cooker hood operation is needed, it will change the electricity use, so it will be normal grid based.